Chiral topological superconductivity in twisted bilayer and double bilayer graphene

 \subsection{tDBLG}

-Here we discuss the electronic band dispersion of tDBLG with $p_{x} + ip_{y}$ superconducting pairing near valley-$K$ at a twist angle $\theta = 1.3^{o}$ along the high symmetry path $K_{m} - \Gamma_{m} - M_{m} - K_{m}^{'}$ on the mBZ for both the AB-AB and AB-BA stacking (see Fig.\ref{tDBLG_bands}).
+Here we discuss the electronic band dispersion of tDBLG with $p_{x} + ip_{y}$ superconducting pairing near valley-$K$ at a twist angle $\theta = 1.3^{o}$ (magic angle for tDBLG~\cite{Haddadi-tDBLG,He2021-tDBLG3}) along the high symmetry path $K_{m} - \Gamma_{m} - M_{m} - K_{m}^{'}$ on the mBZ for both the AB-AB and AB-BA stacking (see Fig.\ref{tDBLG_bands}).
 Akin to tBLG in tDBLG too, for various values of chemical potential ($\mu$) and superconducting order parameter ($\Delta_{\mathrm{sc}}$) we investigate the band structure to understand the system.
 In the upper panel (\ie in Figs.~(a)-(d)) band structure is shown for AB-AB tDBLG and in lower panel (\ie in Figs.~(e)-(h)) the same is depicted for AB-BA tDBLG.
 In absence of both the superconducting order parameter ($\Delta_{\mathrm{sc}}$ = 0 meV) and chemical potential ($\mu$ = 0 meV) we obtain the usual band structure of the flat bands corresponding to the bare Hamiltonians as shown in Fig.~\ref{tDBLG_bands}(a) and Fig.~\ref{tDBLG_bands}(e) respectively for the AB-AB and AB-BA stacked tDBLG.
 In Fig.~\ref{tDBLG_bands}(b) and Fig.~\ref{tDBLG_bands}(f), we turn on the superconducting order parameter ($\Delta_{\mathrm{sc}}$ = 10 meV) and maintain $\mu$ = 0 meV.
 Then, we observe that the flat bands remain gapless respectively for AB-AB and AB-BA tDBLG.
 Note that, like tBLG here too, the degeneracies along $K_{m}-\Gamma_{m}$ is lifted.